Galandrus/account-summary/README.md

 - Emails are sent from an existing Gmail account: `tepegamma@gmail.com`.
 I prefer using this backup account instead of my main one.
 - I did not use AWS services because I do not have an active account and encountered issues when trying to create one.
 - I built the API in the most basic way.
 Since I only needed a simple API, I decided not to use a web framework.
+- If you load the data multiple times, the transactions will be duplicated because it is the same file and there are no validations in place for this case.

 ## Page Functionality